-Once you’ve homed in on a few ecommerce platforms that fit your budget and offer all your must-have tools, it’s time to take them out for a test drive.
+Once you’ve homed in on a few e-commerce platforms that fit your budget and offer all of your must-have tools, it’s time to take them out for a test drive.
 All of our top picks have at least a 14-day free trial, and it’s worth having your team take advantage of them.
-You might find that there’s consensus around one interface or tool that everyone really likes using, which can act as a tiebreaker for otherwise equal products.
+You might find that there’s consensus around one interface or tool that everyone really likes using, which can act as a tiebreaker for otherwise-equal products.

 E-Commerce Software Platforms FAQ

 Does my website need an SSL certificate?